abbylee321/bartenderschoice/README.md

 I used "db.insert" to add to the tequila.db database, but commented it out to stop inserts every time I ran the server.
 Is there a way to stop inserts without commenting it out?

+## Final

+My final project will be to expand this cocktail website, so there is more options - aka the base choices would be tequila, vodka, rum, etc. And then users would be to choose from a larger list of ingredients and perhaps also allow the user to choose what glass they want.

 ## Acknowledgements

 * CocktailDB (https://www.thecocktaildb.com/)